 Yes, there is technology available for your total peace of mind and safety.
-Carbon monoxide alarms to BS 7860 cost just £40.00 including fitting they take approx 15 minutes to install and carry 5 year guarantee.
-I can install one of these at the time of your service if you wish for discounted cost to you of £35.00.
+Carbon monoxide alarms pricing is on the pricing page.
+I can install one of these at the time of your service if you wish.

 Gas Safety Tips from Thames Valley Boilercare

 1. Always check that an engineer is Gas Safe registered.

 It is against the law for anyone to do work on gas appliances in the United Kingdom, Isle of Man or Guernsey unless they are on the Gas Safe Register.
 Always check that an engineer is Gas Safe registered before you let them work in your home on the Gas Safe Register website or by calling 0800 408 5500.

 2. Registered gas engineers will have a Gas Safe ID card.